markbeep/htmx-blog/content/posts/getting_started.md

 tags: ["web", "blog"]
 ---

+> _EDIT 21.11.2023: This blog isn't set up using hugo nor hosted on Github pages anymore.
+> I've learned a lot in terms of web development since this post.
+I've remade the full
+> blog using Go templating and htmx._

 # Welcome

 Welcome to the grand opening of my new website.
 This is the very first post on here.